Skip To Main Content

 2019-2021 - The Run

-For three straight seasons, the Owls appeared in the ASUN Championship final match.
-In 2019, the Owls battled the Lipscomb Bisons and took them to penalty kicks to decide the ASUN Champion.
-In the spring 2021 season, KSU faced the Liberty Flames in a game that was decided on a penalty kick as well.
-In 2022, KSU again played Lipscomb in a narrow 1-0 setback.
+For three-straight seasons, the Owls appeared in the ASUN Championship Final.
+In 2019, the Owls battled Lipscomb and took them to penalty kicks.
+In the spring 2021 season, KSU faced Liberty and fell in an overtime thriller.
+In the fall, KSU again played Lipscomb in a narrow 1-0 defeat.
 The Owls appeared in three-straight ASUN Championship Finals for the first time in program history.

 Walton Circle